LSSTDESC/firecrown/docs/index.rst

 Firecrown does not *require* the installation of a sampler.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Firecrown
+   :caption: Reference

-   source/modules
+   :name: apiref

+   API Documentation<source/api.rst>

 Indices and tables